itdependsdk/.github/profile/README.md

 Data science is too powerful to leave to engineers.
 Crafting metrics that meaningfully capture human behaviour while remaining relevant to decision-makers requires an interdisciplinary perspective.

-Working at the intersection of social research, data science, and business strategy, we are 𝘴𝘰𝘤𝘪𝘢𝘭 𝘥𝘢𝘵𝘢 𝘴𝘤𝘪𝘦𝘯𝘵𝘪𝘴𝘵𝘴.
+Working at the intersection of social research, data science, and business strategy, we are _social data scientists_.

 This is how we make elusive social phenomena tangible: by chasing actionable explanations rather than mindless modelling.